 Proving a brain injury case in Georgia can be difficult.
 An insurance company will do everything it can to refute your claim and avoid paying for your losses.
 To receive compensation for your brain injury, your lawyer must present evidence proving four main elements to be more than 50 percent true:

 If another person or party wrongfully caused your brain injury, that party will be responsible for your past and future losses.
 It is imperative to work with an experienced brain injury attorney in Augusta who can help you prove the elements of your case and protect your rights every step of the way.

 If your lawyer succeeds in proving your brain injury case in Georgia, you can receive financial compensation through the defendant’s insurance company.
 Financial compensation can allow you to finally move forward after a serious brain injury.
 You could receive a monetary award for:

 Each claim is unique.
 There is no average settlement amount awarded to every plaintiff in Georgia.
 Instead, the value of an insurance settlement or jury verdict depends on specific factors, such as the severity and extent of the brain injury.
 Speak to an attorney if you are curious about the potential worth of your brain injury claim.

 The costs associated with the medical care and rehabilitation for someone who has sustained brain injury can be extremely high.
 Nicholson Revell LLP is committed to helping you get the resources you need to allow you to move on with your life and focus on healing.
-If you or a family member has been injured due to negligence, contact us at (706) 722-8784 to schedule your free initial consultation with one of our local brain injury attorneys.
+If you or a family member has been injured due to negligence, contact us at (706) 722-8784 to schedule your free initial consultation with one of our Augusta personal injury attorneys.